gaurip11/Bus-reservation-system/README.md

      to find window seat etc.

-    -We will modify it by adding gender information so that it will be easy for user to choose a seat according to their comfort
+    -We will modify it by adding gender information so that it will be easy for user to choose a seat according to their comfort.

-    -Build a front end for proper visualization and to make it user friendly
+    -Build a front end for proper visualization and to make it user friendly.